Q. How much are Girl Scout Cookies?

 Q. Do I have to write a receipt for every cookie sale?

 A. All Girl Scouts selling cookies should make it a practice to offer receipts to the purchasing public.
 Receipt books are issued during Cookie Training.
-Additional books are available at the Girl Scout office, or contact Lila at 675-5529.
+Additional books are available at the Girl Scout office, or contact the Product Department at 675-5529.

 Q. What happens if a customer check bounces?